steven-omaha/pacdef/README.md

 ### Configuration

-On first execution, it will create a basic config file under `$XDG_CONFIG_HOME/pacdef/pacdef.conf`
+On first execution, it will create a basic config file under `$XDG_CONFIG_HOME/pacdef/pacdef.conf`.
+The program only needs to know your AUR helper of choice.
+Configure it as follows.
 ```ini
 [misc]
 aur_helper = paru
 ```

-If you would like to use another AUR helper, you will need to change the config.

 ### package group files
 1. One package per line.